 1.4.
-SPECIFIC OBJECTIVES
+Specific objectives

-Recognizing that lighting automation is the most suitable solution for addressing common challenges in homes where individuals have reduced mobility, we have chosen to design an electronic remote-control circuit.
+Recognizing that lighting automation is the most suitable solution for addressing common challenges in homes where individuals have reduced mobility, we have chosen to design an electronics remote-control circuit.
 This circuit will manage activities within the household, aiming to minimize travel time, enhance access speed to controls, and improve security.
 To achieve these goals, our study is focused on the following objectives:

-- Ensure swift control of lighting.
+- i.
+Ensure swift control of lighting.

-- Enhance visibility during nighttime.
+- ii.
+Enhance visibility during nighttime.

-- Automate tasks that are currently performed manually.
+- iii.
+Automate tasks that are currently performed manually.

-- Achieve energy savings.

-- Reduce insecurity within the home environment.

-- Enhance protection of human health.
+- iv.
+Enhance protection of human health.

-- Realize financial savings.

-- Decrease light pollution.